imdfl/yaspp/README.md

 On each development or production run, yaspp runs the script `scripts/build/copy-content` which copies the relevant content from your project to the `/public/yaspp` folder.
 This means that you _cannot_ hot-reload your content, but you will get the latest version of it in each run.

+### Git hooks

+To enable the git hooks included in this repo, run in in the root folder:

+    git config --local core.hooksPath .git-hooks/

 ### Detailed information

 See the [Wiki](https://github.com/imdfl/yaspp/wiki)